Table of Contents

 Regional Restrictions

 The iQue 3DS XL has strict regional restrictions.
-As a general rule, no other cartridges can be run.
+As a general rule, most non-China 3DS cartridges will not boot.
+Region lock can be bypassed after softmodding (homebrew/CFW), but stock consoles are very limited.

 However, there are some exceptions.

-First, cartridges without regional restrictions also run fine on the iQue 3DS XL.
+First, cartridges without regional restrictions also run on this console.
 For example, Pokemon Ultra Moon runs fine on the iQue 3DS XL.

-1. 3DS cartridges with Japanese language but restricted to Taiwanese consoles (Japanese 3DS but with a different region number);
+1. 3DS cartridges with Japanese language but restricted to Japanese consoles (Japanese 3DS but with a different region number);

-2. 3DS cartridges with traditional Chinese language and restricted to Taiwanese consoles (real Taiwanese consoles with traditional Chinese language);
+2. 3DS cartridges with traditional Chinese language and restricted to Taiwanese consoles (Taiwan consoles with traditional Chinese language);

-3. 3DS cartridges with Taiwanese cover and no language restrictions (all Pokemon cartridges);
+3. 3DS cartridges with Taiwanese cover and no language restrictions (for example, some Pokemon cartridges);

 4. 3DS cartridges with two languages: traditional Chinese and simplified Chinese.

-As a result, the iQue 3DS XL could run cartridges without restrictions and cartridges with two languages (traditional and simplified Chinese).
+As a result, the iQue 3DS XL could run cartridges without regional restrictions, and it could run some Taiwan releases with two languages (traditional and simplified Chinese).
+Cartridges that were strictly Taiwan-only (traditional Chinese + Taiwan region lock) did not work.

 Backward Compatibility